selfdriventeam/kata/doc/arc/components/recommendation_engine.md

 The **Inference Service** takes precalculated models and runs them against the current inventory to generate a specific recommendation that can be fulfilled by inventory on-hand.

-The **Recommendation Merger** takes the specific personalized recommendation generated and merges it with the autmatically generated generic reccomandations and any manually created generic/personalized recommendations.
+The **Recommendation Merger** takes the specific personalized recommendation generated and merges it with any manually created generic/personalized recommendations.
 This ensures that as long as there is a manually defined recommendation every request will have something to return.

 The **Recommendation Database** maintains the source of truth for all recommendation models, specific and generic, both automatically and manually generated.